 Claims History

-A clean claims history over 3-5 years typically results in lower premiums.
-Property damage claims - particularly from refrigerant leaks or water damage - will increase your premium at renewal.
+A clean record over three to five years supports lower premiums.
+Property damage claims from refrigerant leaks or water damage, and stock loss claims from refrigeration failures, will increase your renewal cost.

 🛡️